 Floyd Cramer

-Floyd Cramer (October 27, 1933 – December 31, 1997) was an American pianist who became famous for his use of melodic "half step" attacks.
+Floyd Cramer (October 27, 1933 – December 31, 1997) was an American pianist who became famous for his use of melodic "whole-step" attacks.
 He was inducted into both the Country Music Hall of Fame and the Rock and Roll Hall of Fame.
 His signature playing style was a cornerstone of the pop-oriented "Nashville sound" of the 1950s and 1960s.
 Cramer's "slip-note" or "bent-note" style, in which a passing note slides almost instantly into or away from a chordal note, influenced a generation of pianists.
 His sound became popular to the degree that he stepped out of his role as a sideman and began touring as a solo act.
 In 1960, his piano instrumental solo, "Last Date" went to number two on the Billboard Hot 100 pop music chart and sold over one million copies.
 Its follow-up, "On the Rebound", topped the UK Singles Chart in 1961.
 As a studio musician, he became one of a cadre of elite players dubbed the Nashville A-Team and he performed on scores of hit records.

 Date Range of DAHR Recordings: 1952 - 1969